edwellbrook/rodeo/README.md

 Unfortunately, Feed Wrangler's design wasn't as good as some people would like from a paid service, so Rodeo was made to improve that.

 ##How is this fork different than the original Rodeo?
 This fork is a recolored version of Rodeo to better fit in with Feed Wrangler.
-Feed Wrangler uses Light Blue as it's main color both on the main site and the iOS apps, and the original Rodeo uses Orange and Black.
-This fork changes the look of the Rodeo to use Light Blue.
+Feed Wrangler uses Blue as it's main color both on the main site and the iOS apps, and the original Rodeo uses Orange and Black.
+This fork changes the look of the Rodeo to use Blue colors.

 If you want to take a look at the original Rodeo, you can find it here: [https://github.com/edwellbrook/Rodeo](https://github.com/edwellbrook/Rodeo)
 ##How Do I Install Rodeo?